daattali/ggExtra/README.md

 The main function is `ggMarginal`, which can be used to add marginal histograms/boxplots/density plots to ggplot2 scatterplots.
-You can view a [live interactive demo](http://daattali.com/shiny/ggExtra-ggMarginal-demo/) to see part of its capabilities.
+You can view a [live interactive demo](http://daattali.com/shiny/ggExtra-ggMarginal-demo/) to see some of its functionality.

 Most other functions/layers are quite simple but are useful because they are fairly common ggplot2 operations that are a bit verbose.